10 biggest data breaches in history, and how to prevent them

 Disclosure date: January 2018

-The Tribune reported the breach after reporters paid someone on WhatsApp 500 Indian rupees (approximately $8 in 2018) for a code that enabled unauthorized access to names, birthdates, email addresses, phone numbers and postal codes from the database.
+The Tribune reported the breach after reporters paid someone on WhatsApp 500 Indian rupees (approximately $8 in 2018) for a code that provided unauthorized access to names, birthdates, email addresses, phone numbers and postal codes from the database.
 The seller offered reporters -- for an additional Rs 300 (approximately $5 in 2018) -- software that would enable them to print unique ID cards.

-How to prevent this type of attack:
+How to prevent this type of attack

 - Follow API security testing best practices.